CodeReclaimers/neat-python/docs/module_summaries.rst

       particular generation (see :py:meth:`above <get_species_sizes>`).

       :param str null_value: What to put in the list if the species is not present in a particular generation.
-      :return: List of lists of species fitnesses.
+      :return: List of lists of species fitnesses, ordered by species :term:`id/key <key>`.
       :rtype: list(list(float or str))

     .. py:method:: save_genome_fitness(delimiter=' ', filename='fitness_history.csv', with_cross_validation=False)